tophyr/Exercises/README.md

 # Exercise
 Exercises in Basic Programming

-This repo is ment as a testing ground for sharpening basic and advanced programming skills.
+This repo is meant as a testing ground for sharpening basic and advanced programming skills.